fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why should I not use Typescript?

+> When to use MongoDB?

 > What is RxJS and what is the use case?

 > Why do some programmers not consider web developers engineers?